jacksonjude/cloudkit_flutter/README.md

 #### CKZone

 Zone objects are currently only containers for a zone ID string (`zoneName`), and can be used to specify a specific CloudKit zone for an operation.
+A zone object with an empty zone name will be set to the default zone.

 #### CKQuery